 An associate’s degree is the most common educational path for radiologic technologists.
+Many MRI technologists start out as radiologic technologists and specialize later in their career.
 Technologists must be licensed or certified in most states; requirements vary by state.

 The median annual wage for radiologic and MRI technologists was $57,370 in May 2014.

 Employment of radiologic and MRI technologists is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
 As the population grows older, there will be an increase in medical conditions that require imaging as a tool for making diagnoses.

 Explore resources for employment and wages by state and area for radiologic and MRI technologists.